-Neptune 50: A Marriage is a short commemorative documentary which describes the long-term relationship between the city of Halifax and its most important live theatre.
-Featuring interviews with stars of the Atlantic theatre scene, politicians, the business community, staff and audience members, the moving mini-doc unfolds in a vibrant,quick-cutting style that illuminates an enduring partnership with moments of insight and humor.
+Neptune 50: A Marriage is a short commemorative documentary that describes the long-term relationship between the city of Halifax and its most important live theatre.
+Featuring interviews with stars of the Atlantic theatre scene, politicians, the business community, staff, and audience members, the moving mini-doc unfolds in a vibrant,quick-cutting style that illuminates an enduring partnership with moments of insight and humor.

 Theatre has been performed on the site of Neptune Theatre since 1915.
 Originally known as the Strand Theatre and designed by Nova Scotia's first professional architect, Andrew Cobb, the Strand was reputed to be the first vaudeville house constructed specifically as a theatre.

 After a serious fire in 1926, the theatre was extensively redecorated.
 Two years later it underwent further renovation and emerged on July 9, 1928, as the Garrick Repertory Theatre.
 Summer vaudeville alternated with the winter repertory until the stock market crash of 1929 caused the theatre to close its doors.
 It reopened again a year later as a movie cinema which is what it remained for the next 33 years.

 In the late 1950s, Bob Strand, a man of enormous energy, had a desire to see Halifax grow culturally.
 After unsuccessfully proposing an idea to see Halifax established as a duty-free port, he suggested that Halifax should become the Stratford of the east with its own repertory theatre.
 Around the same time, in 1959, the concept of Neptune Theatre was proposed by Peter Dwyer, then executive director of the Canada Council for the Arts.
 He came to Halifax to adjudicate the Dominion Drama Festival and was very impressed with the local enthusiasm for theatre.
 He also had a government mandate to encourage the growth of regional theatres through subsidies.